mfem/web/src/dfem.md

    [energies and second derivatives](#energies-and-second-derivatives),

 together with a backend template argument, which selects [how many quadrature points the q-function sees per call](#local-and-global-q-functions).
-Several integrators may be added to one operator; their contributions accumulate.

 The `Derivatives<...>{}` sequence determines which derivatives are generated, at **compile time**: only the requested ones are instantiated, so nothing is paid